Old Library, Wrexham

 The Old Library (sometimes Old Carnegie Library) is a building on Queen's Square in Wrexham city centre, Wales.
 Built as a carnegie library in 1907, the building served as Wrexham's public library until 1973, when it later became council offices.
 The building is Grade II listed and owned by Wrexham County Borough Council.
-It is proposed to be converted into a hub for creative arts.
+Since 2025, it now serves as a hub for the creative arts.

 History

 The building was constructed as a library and lecture hall in 1907.
 It was designed by Vernon Hodge.
 Over 100 architects had submitted designs for the new library.
 The building is a Grade II listed building, and located in Wrexham city centre's Queen's Square.

 The construction received funding from Scottish-American philanthropist Andrew Carnegie following an appeal over the lack of space for books in the town's existing library located in the Guildhall.
 A grant of £4,000 to build and £300 to furnish the library was provided from Carnegie for the building's construction.
 (Note: In total, the Carnegie Foundation deployed about $40 million to fund the construction of some 2,500 Carnegie libraries worldwide.
 John B. Hilling writes that 17 such libraries were built in Wales, although other sources suggest a number nearly double this.)

 Mayoress of Wrexham, Mrs Birkett Evans laid the building's foundation stone on 1 January 1906.
-The building was opened on 15 February 1907 by Foster Cunliffe of Acton Hall, with the mayor, aldermen and councillors also attending.
+The building was opened on 15 February 1907 by Foster H.E.
+Cunliffe of Acton Hall, and the Mayoress of Wrexham Mrs Edward Hughes, with Mayor Edward Hughes, the aldermen and councillors also attending.
 Upon opening, the building's ground floor consisted of a lending library, magazine room, newsroom and a ladies' room.
 While the first floor had a "very fine" lecture hall, offices and a bookstore.
+The 1907 opening involved a speech by Cunliffe, which included referencing Homer's Odyssey as a "great adventure read for boys", and describing Wrexham as a bilingual town, where English should not be viewed as an alien language.
+The ceremony involved using an inscribed gold key to open the library's gates.